maxneuvians/maple/README.md

 defmodule Maple.Examples.Github do
   use Maple
-  generate_graphql_functions()
 end
 ```

-`generate_graphql_functions` will create all the query and mutation functions for the GitHub GraphQL API.
+`` will create all the query and mutation functions for the GitHub GraphQL API.

 So you can do the following: